 Date: Thursday, February 21st, 2019

 About the Speaker: Javier Barbuzano's science journalism career began as a Public Information Officer for the Instituto de Astrofisica de Canarias (Canary Islands, Spain).
 From there he continued to the University of Florida Astronomy Department (Gainesville, Florida), and then to the European Southern Observatory Headquarters (Munich, Germany).
 In 2016, he returned to school at Boston University to get his Masters in Science Journalism.
 While getting his degree, he interned at the Harvard Stem Cell Institute and at Sky & Telescope magazine.
 His in-depth review of the unsettled theories on the formation of the Earth's Moon appeared in the August 2018 Sky & Telescope issue and forms the basis for his talk at Saint Mary's.
 In August 2018 he moved to Barcelona, Spain, where he continues his work as a freelance science journalist.
-In an upcoming feature he will explore the Alpha Centauri system, Earth's nearest stellar neighbor.
+In the April, 2019 Sky & Telescope issue, he will explore what is known about the Alpha Centauri system, Earth's nearest stellar neighbors.

 Return to Olowin Lectures Home